hrishipoola/Ebay_Kleinanzeigen_Scrape/README.md

 # Ebay Kleinanzeigen Scrape

-My daughter Danae's birthday is approaching.
-She loves Peppa Pig.
-I decided to scrape Ebay Kleinanzeigen (Germany's eBay classifieds) for inspiration and ideas that I could later organize by seller neighborhood and price.
-I was surprised by the variety and creativity of Peppa gear!
+My daughter Danae's birthday is on the horizon.
+Since she adores Peppa Pig, I scraped [Ebay Kleinanzeigen](https://www.ebay-kleinanzeigen.de) (Germany's eBay classifieds) for inspiration that I could later organize by seller neighborhood and price.

-With a search for 'Peppa' in Berlin, I scraped product title, image, price, neighborhood, zipcode, and link for each item using 2 approaches.
+I built 2 scrapers, each generating the same result - a dataframe of Peppa-related items in Berlin with product title, image, price, neighborhood, zipcode, and link.
+I was surprised by the variety of Peppa gear, including items for supporting characters!

 First, I used BeautifulSoup and constructed urls based on search criteria for the first 8 pages (what I was allowed to scrape), looped through each page to scrape contents, and created a dataframe.
 I was able to scrape 125 items.